-Number of Shares.
-The maximum number of shares reserved for issuance after July 31, 2011 to participants under the Plan is 7,529,672.
-The maximum number of shares that may be issued pursuant to incentive stock options may not exceed 1,000,000.
+Total Number of Shares.
+Under the amendment of the Plan adopted by the Board on January 21, 2014 and presented to the Company's stockholders for consideration and approval, the maximum number of shares reserved for issuance after July 31, 2014 to participants under the Plan is 12,329,672.
+The maximum number of shares that may be issued pursuant to incentive stock options may not exceed 500,000.

+Share Counting.
 Shares issued under stock options or stock appreciation rights count against the shares available under the Plan as one (1) share.
-Any shares that are subject to awards other than stock options or stock appreciation rights shall be counted against the shares available under the Plan as shares for every one (1) share granted.
-Any shares that again become available for grant under the Plan shall be added back as one (1) share if such shares were subject to stock options or stock appreciation rights, and as 3.26 shares if such shares were subject to awards other than stock options or stock appreciation rights.
+Any shares that are subject to awards other than stock options or stock appreciation rights shall be counted against the shares available under the Plan as (a) 3.26 Shares for every one (1) Share granted on or after July 31, 2008 and before or on July 31, 2014 and (b) 3.02 Shares for every one (1) Share granted after July 31, 2014.
+Any shares that again become available for grant under the Plan shall be added back as one (1) share if such shares were subject to stock options or stock appreciation rights, and as 3.02 shares if such shares were subject to awards other than stock options or stock appreciation rights.

-Any shares subject to awards under the Plan that expire or are forfeited, terminated or otherwise canceled, or that are settled in cash in lieu of shares, will become available for subsequent awards under the Plan.
-However, shares subject to awards under the Plan that are not issued upon the net settlement or net exercise of stock options or stock appreciation rights, shares that are delivered to or retained by the Corporation to pay the exercise price or withholding taxes related to awards and shares repurchased on the open market with the proceeds of stock option exercises, will not be available for additional grants under the Plan.
+Reuse of Shares.
+Shares subject to awards under the Plan which expire or are forfeited, terminated or otherwise canceled, or for which the Company pays cash instead of issuing shares, will become available for subsequent awards under the Plan.
+However, there are several instances where shares will not become available for subsequent awards under the Plan: (i) shares subject to awards under the Plan which are not issued upon the net settlement or net exercise of stock options or stock appreciation rights, (ii) shares which are delivered to or retained by the Company to pay the exercise price of a stock option, (iii) shares which are retained by the Company when withholding taxes related to awards, and (iv) shares repurchased on the open market with the proceeds of stock option exercises.